jannazzo/usc-dsa/README.md

 `make driver`: Builds a driver file that contains tests for all of the functions.

 `make clean`: Deletes all object code and executables from the working directory.
 Be sure to run this before committing changes to git.

+## Input Formatting

+For each algorithm, the format of the `input.txt` file is defined as follows.

+Network Classification Algorithm:
+- Input is an n x n adjacency matrix with columns delimited by spaces and rows delimited by newlines.
+Sorting Algorithms:
+- Input is a n length array of floating-point numbers, delimited by spaces.
+Heap Algorithm:
+- Input is an n length array of integers, delimited by spaces.